ericwa/ericw-tools/docs/light.rst

    Writes both rgb and directions data into the bsp itself.

+.. option:: -bspxonly

+   Writes both rgb and directions data *only* into the bsp itself.

 .. option:: -novanilla

    Fallback scaled lighting will be omitted.
 Standard grey lighting will be omitted if there are coloured lights.
-Implies "-bspxlit". "-lit" will no longer be implied by the presence of coloured lights.
+Implies :option:`-bspxlit`. :option:`-lit` will no longer be implied by the presence of coloured lights.

 .. option:: -wrnormals

    Writes normal data into the bsp itself.

+.. option:: -arghradcompat

+   Enable compatibility for Arghrad-specific keys.

+.. option:: -radlights "filename.rad"

+   Loads a <surfacename> <r> <g> <b> <intensity> file.

+.. option:: -lightgrid

+   Experimental LIGHTGRID bspx lump.

+.. option:: -lightgrid_dist x y z

+   Distance between lightgrid sample points, in world units.
+Controls lightgrid size.

+.. option:: -lightgrid_format octree

+   Lightgrid BSPX lump to use.

 Model Entity Keys
 =================